 Recycled fresh water from the nearby treatment facility feeds and freshens the water in the Radio Road pond, according to the waste-water authority.

-The pond "is a perpetual favorite among local birders for its fabulous numbers of waterfowl and shorebirds, and the constant hope, often fulfilled, of rarities," according to the website of the Sequoia Audubon Society.
+The pond "is a perpetual favorite among local birders for its fabulous numbers of waterfowl and shorebirds, and the constant hope, often fulfilled, of rarities," according the Sequoia Audubon Society website.
 "It is not uncommon to see over 10,000 birds from the security of your car, all close enough to be identified with binoculars (although a scope is a spectacular asset at this location)."